amazon-connect/amazon-connect-salesforce-cti/lightning/10 Appendix F - CTI Flow Blocks/01 CTI Flow Blocks.md

 Returns the list of dialable countries for the current agent.

+### Create Task Contact

+The command to create a task contact that is sent to the provided quick connect endpoint.
+The quick connect must be available to any queue the agent has access too.

 ### Get Contact Attribute

 The command to get value of an attribute from the contact in the current